You’ve got to quit being so boring.

 I’m just sayin’

-SEO techniques have change a lot in the last decade, and you need to make sure you're keeping up with the newest trends – or the effectiveness of your digital marketing campaign will suffer.
 In the past, a lot of folks targeted back-links because they were such a significant ranking factor.
-And even though they're still a critical component of any successful SEO strategy, you can't ignore your content marketing efforts.
+And even though they’re still a critical component of any successful SEO strategy, you can’t ignore or become lax in your content marketing efforts.

 Content marketing has evolved with each new Google update, but it’s core essence has more or less remained the same.
 The idea is to produce something of value to help your visitors achieve their goals or satisfy their needs.